spaceitup/checkout-android/README.rst

 Payment Result
 ==============

 Payment results are returned through the onActivityResult() method in your Activity.
-When the page is closed, the returned PaymentResult class contains information about the performed operation.
-I.e. it may contain an Interaction and OperationResult object describing the state of the latest Charge operation.
+When the payment page is closed, the returned PaymentResult class contains information about the operation request.
+I.e. it may contain an Interaction and OperationResult describing the state of a Charge operation.
+The PaymentError object inside the PaymentResult class is created when an error occurred inside the Android-SDK.

-The Interaction and OperationResult objects are never created by the Android SDK but instead come from the Optile Payment API.
-The PaymentError object inside the PaymentResult class is created by the Android SDK and contains information about an error that happened inside the Android SDK.

 Code sample how to obtain the PaymentResult inside the onActivityResult() method: